 A better diet contributes to weight loss by improving metabolic health.
 Metabolic health is also impacted by physical activity levels, sleep quality, stress levels, access to fresh air and green, natural spaces and sociability.

-Markers of metabolic health are blood pressure, blood sugar levels, blood lipid (fat) levels, liver function, body composition (ie how much fat and lean muscle you have), fat distribution (have you fat around your middle?) and, if you have type 2 diabetes or prediabetes, HbA1c (how sugary your body has been over the last three months).
+Markers of metabolic health are measures like blood pressure, blood sugar levels, blood lipid (fat) levels, liver function, body composition (ie how much fat and lean muscle you have), fat distribution (have you fat around your middle?) and, if you have type 2 diabetes or prediabetes, HbA1c (how sugary your body has been over the last three months).
 Your GP and other healthcare practitioners will be able to measure and advise on these markers.

 By working on diet, exercise, sleep, stress, getting outside and being sociable (yes, there is good evidence to support all this, however unusual it might sound!) markers of metabolic health can be improved.
-Mental health goes hand in hand with physical health (I’m not sure there’s really a division between the two, to be honest), so improved metabolic health can help get rid of ‘brain fog’, improve mood and symptoms of mental health issues like anxiety and depression.
+Mental health goes hand in hand with physical health so improved metabolic health can help get rid of ‘brain fog’, improve mood and symptoms of mental health issues like anxiety and depression.

-Health coaching is a great way to find out which areas will give you the greatest benefit early on.
-And the wonderful thing is that they are all interlinked so improvements in one area, say exercise or sleep, will improve stress levels.
+Health coaching can support you in improving your metabolic health.
+And the wonderful thing is that the measures are all interlinked so improvements in one area, say exercise or sleep, will help other areas, for example stress levels.
 Which might reduce unhelpful eating habits, which will reduce weight.
 And so on.

 I know you know all this.
-My job is to help you put it all into action and make the changes sustainable and permanent.
+My job is to help you find a way to put it into action and make the changes sustainable and permanent.